jessicablank/Work-Day-Planner/README.md

 ## Tests
 * Is the screen mobile responsive?
 * Does the clear button clear all data?
-* Does data entered and saved persist after the page is refreshed?
+* Does task entered entered and saved persist after the page is refreshed?

 ##Resources
 https://momentjs.com/
 https://www.w3schools.com/bootstrap4/bootstrap_forms_input_group.asp